ryucc/ReRe/README.md

 Of course, ReRe is capable of more than just recording primitive value returns.

-This following code is from [ThrowExample.java](src/test/java/org/rere/examples/exception/), showing that ReRe can also capture throw behaviors.
+This following code is generated through [ThrowExample.java](src/test/java/org/rere/examples/exception/), showing that ReRe can also capture throw behaviors.

 ```java